-Regulatory air quality monitors are expensive to operate and maintain.
+Regulatory air quality monitors are expensive to operate and maintain and the EPA continually places additional requirements and responsibilities on air monitoring programs.
 Additionally, the existing air monitoring stations already exceeds the minimum monitoring objectives outlined in Federal regulations.
 Therefore, there are currently no plans to expand the monitoring network.
+In the future, pending the availability of resources, the AQP may be able to conduct short-term informational monitoring in other Districts in the Community.